-Sub-phase Scope Interceptor Renewal #4 Everett Sections 23/24/156 Design & Construction #4 - Rehabilitation of portions of Sections 23 and 24 in Everett.
+Sub-phase Scope Interceptor Renewal #4 Everett Sections 23/24/Design & Construction #4 - Rehabilitation of portions of Sections 23 and 24 in Everett.
 Malden & Melrose Hydraulics and Structural Study and Construction #7 - Rehabilitation of Melrose, Malden Sections 41,42,49,54 and 65.
 Melrose Sewer Design and construct an 18-inch diameter sewer extension of an existing MWRA sewer on Melrose St. to reduce MWRA sewer overflows at the Roosevelt School.
 The construction contract was awarded in January 2010 and completed in September 2010.
 Interceptor Renewal #5 Milton Sections 607/609/610 #5 - Rehabilitation of portions of Sections 607/609/610 in Milton.
 Interceptor Renewal #6 Chelsea Sections 12/14/15/62 #6 - Rehabilitation of portions of Sections 12/14/15/62 in Chelsea.
 Prison Point HVAC Upgrades, Design & Construction The HVAC system improvements include the replacement of-components for the HVAC system.
 The ductwork, air handling equipment, dampers, louvers, and odor control are in need of upgrade.
 An assessment was performed to develop the scope of the project and more accurately estimate the cost of construction.
 The conversion of the control system for the HVAC to electronic digital control was completed in FY05/FY06 under the CEB.
 The diesel engine fuel system modifications at this facility were completed under the SCADA contract and included the fuel oil delivery feed to the system boiler.
-The construction Notice to Proceed was issued in December 2007.
-The construction is anticipated in March 2012.
+The contract for Design services for the HVAC system was awarded in December 2007.
+The construction Notice to Proceed was issued in December 2010.
+Substantial completion of construction occurred on March 9, 2012.
+2012.
 Remote Headworks Heating System Upgrades Existing boilers at each of the remote headworks require significant maintenance and consume substantial fuel.
 A preliminary design report was completed and alternative energy-saving systems are recommended to replace the existing heating systems.
 The contract to replace the existing heating system at the Chelsea Creek Headworks was awarded in April 2005 and completed in May 2006.
 The systems at Ward Street and Columbus Park will be replaced under the Remote Headworks Upgrade Project.
 Remote Headworks Concept Design A Concept Design will be performed to identify the needs of the three remote headworks facilities to recommend equipment replacement and upgrades for further design and construction.
 The Concept Design will include a Condition Assessment of all equipment and non-equipment assets to establish a basis for improvements or upgrades to meet business goals and objectives.
 The contract was awarded in April 2008 and completed in September 2009.
 Hingham Pump Station Isolation Gate Construction The Hingham Pump Station was built without an influent gate.
 The station services the Town of Hingham and presently has no direct means to isolate the flow to this station.
 Presently, labor intensive and inefficient means using stop logs, sand bags, sewer plugs and pumps are required to isolate and divert flow.
 This project will include the design and installation of a sluice gate in a diversion chamber, to isolate the station and bypass flow to allow maintenance to take place in the station without interruption of service.
 Construction bids were opened in July 2011 and a Notice to Proceed was issued in September 2011.
+Substantial completion of construction occurred on April 16, 2012.